devleaks/cockpitdecks-docs/docs/Concepts/Introduction.md

 ### Layout

 A Layout is a group of related pages, displayed alternatively on a deck.
-On a Deck, a button can be used to change/load another Page of buttons.
+On a Deck, a button can be used to change/load another Page of buttons on the deck.

 ## Button